ReferEverything: Towards Segmenting Everything We Can Speak of in Videos: Related Work

 \section{Related Work}

 \smallsec{Referring Video Segmentation (RVS)} involves segmenting specific regions in a video based on a natural language description~\citep{gavrilyuk2018actor, khoreva2019video, seo2020urvos}.
-Most benchmarks for this task were developed by adding referral expression annotations to existing Video Object Segmentation (VOS) datasets, such as DAVIS'17~\citep{davis2017} or YouTube-VOS~\citep{xu2018youtube}.
+Most benchmarks for this task were developed by adding referring expression annotations to existing Video Object Segmentation (VOS) datasets, such as DAVIS'17~\citep{davis2017} or YouTube-VOS~\citep{xu2018youtube}.
 Consequently, the role of language in these benchmarks is limited to providing an interface for user-initialized object tracking~\citep{wu2013online,perazzi2016benchmark}.
-While this specific task — Referral Video Object Segmentation (RVOS) — is valuable, it addresses only a narrow subset of the possible interactions between language and the space-time continuum of videos.
+While segmenting objects is valuable, it addresses only a narrow subset of the possible interactions between language and the space-time continuum of videos.
 Equally important is the ability of RVS methods to segment video concepts beyond common object categories.
-To address this gap, we introduce a new benchmark focused on segmenting dynamic processes, which we term Referral Video Process Segmentation (Ref-VPS).
+To address this gap, we introduce a new benchmark focused on segmenting dynamic processes, which we term Referring Video Process Segmentation (Ref-VPS).